erictt/computer-science-learning/source/_posts/cs6210/spring-2023-test-3-preparation.md

 b.
 [2 points] Proportional period scheduling in TS-Linux allocates to a requesting task a desired proportion (Q) of the CPU in each period (T - a scheduling parameter).
 What problem is this aiming to solve?

-It's aiming to solve the problem of allocating CPU resources to time-sensitive tasks while ensuring that other tasks also get the opportunity to run.
+It's aiming to solve the problem of allocating CPU resources to time-sensitive tasks while **ensuring that other tasks also get the opportunity to run**.
 By allowing tasks to request a specific proportion of CPU time within a given time quantum, the scheduler can perform admission control to check if the requested proportion can be satisfied without overcommitting CPU resources, thus providing temporal protection and improving scheduling accuracy.

 c.
 [6 points] A video game running on top of TS-Linux is using the one-shot timer.
 It has it programmed to go off every 300 microseconds to update some internal state of the game.
 It uses an overshoot parameter of 30 microseconds.
 At 290 microseconds since the last firing of the one-shot timer there is an external interrupt (lower in priority compared to timer events) into TS- Linux.
 List the steps taken by TS-Linux upon getting this interrupt (concise bullets, please).